S-Rey/PMAC-Visualizer/README.md

 ### For Windows user

-Install and configure Git, Visual Studio and Cmake.
-Once done, configure Cmake in order to be able to use it in Powershell.
+Install and configure Git, Visual Studio and CMake.
+Once done, configure CMake in order to be able to use it in Powershell.

 Go to the cloned directory and execute the following commands
 ```